(Knee Arthroplasty; Total Knee Replacement)

 by Cynthia M. Johnson, MA

-Knee replacement, also called arthroplasty, is a surgical procedure to replace a knee damaged by disease or injury.
+Knee replacement is surgery to replace a knee that is damaged by disease or injury.
+It is also called arthroplasty.

 Reasons for Procedure